-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 The agony of not knowing what happened is the hardest thing to bear.

 "Parents whose child is knocked over by a car have a point of grievance - a headstone or a grave," he says.
 "We don't have that.
 We have high points and low points, and during the lows you just want an answer, even if the answer is dark - she's been dragged away and buried... your mind absolutely races..."
 His voice trails off.
-He has never had depression diagnosed but admits: "I have days when I feel 'enough is enough'.
+He has never had depression diagnosed but admits: "I have days when I feel enough is enough.
 Is that depression?
 I don't know."

-Then there is the anger he feels towards the RMP, whose handling of the case has only been investigated by other police forces - which Richard believes is so wrong he has refused an invitation to look at the findings: "I want a public inquiry."
+Then there is the anger he feels towards the RMP, whose handling of the case has only been investigated by other police forces - which Lee believes is so wrong he has refused an invitation to look at the findings: "I want a public inquiry."

 His mistrust of the RMP appears to be reciprocated.
-When the man in charge of the current investigation called to tell Richard the suspect had been released without charge, he expressed frustration that someone had leaked the story of the arrest.
+When the man in charge of the current investigation called to tell Lee the suspect had been released without charge, he expressed frustration that someone had leaked the story of the arrest.

-"From his tone it was evident he was asking if I was involved," says Richard.
+"From his tone it was evident he was asking if I was involved," says Lee.
 "I asked if he was actually accusing me.
 I said I told my MP, which I am absolutely within my rights to do, but other than that I'd told nobody else."

-Richard says the name of the arrested man was "vaguely familiar" to him, though he had no definite memories of him.
+Lee says the name of the arrested man was "vaguely familiar" to him, though he had no definite memories of him.

 Whether last week's events will prove pivotal in any police investigation remains to be seen.
-If so, Sharon says, 'we may get closure by knowing what happened to her, even if it's not the ending we would want.
-If she is found it will be a release for us, but how she is found may be hard for us to cope with afterwards.'
+If so, Sharon says, "we may get closure by knowing what happened to her, even if it's not the ending we would want.
+If she is found it will be a release for us, but how she is found may be hard for us to cope with afterwards."

 An army spokesman declined to comment, other than to refer the Mail to its statement made last week: "We can confirm that an arrest was made on September 23 by the Royal Military Police in connection with the disappearance of Katrice Lee in 1981.
 We cannot comment further at this stage."